 |Rotorua and Taupo|

-A full day guided trip including a walk through New Zealands finest example of native podocarp forest - towering rimu, totara and kahikatea trees in internationally recognised Whirinaki Forest, following a pristine river to an impressive waterfall and breathtaking canyon, and finishing with a soak in one of Rotoruas special natural hot springs.
+A full day guided trip including a walk through New Zealands finest example of native podocarp forest - towering rimu, totara and kahikatea trees in internationally recognised Whirinaki Forest, following a pristine river to an impressive waterfall and breathtaking canyon.

 |Tongariro Crossing Guided Walks|